mattmerrick/llmlogs/README.md

 - [Real-time Tools & APIs](https://llmlogs.com/guides/llm-optimization/real-time-tools)
   - Discover tools and APIs that help you optimize content in real-time
 - [Testing & Validation](https://llmlogs.com/guides/llm-optimization/testing)
-  - Learn how to test and validate your LLM optimization efforts
+  - Learn how to test and validate your LLM optimization efforts using MCP and other metrics

 ## 🛠️ Free Tools & Resources